nathaniel-daniel/nd-dirsum/README.md

  * Paths must be unicode
  * Symlinks are not supported
  * Cannot skip files or directories
+ * Hashes are not cross-platform
+ * Does not take into account file metadata

 ## License
 Licensed under either of